EU argues over next steps after bank supervisor

 Merkel was irritated by European Council President Herman Van Rompuy's proposals for a three-stage drive towards greater fiscal, economic and political union, saying he had gone too far without consulting member states, the source said.

-"When we talk about the function of shock absorption, we are talking about 80 billion (65 billion pounds) -100 billion euros - where do we get that from?" one participant quoted Merkel as saying.
+"When we talk about the function of shock absorption, we are talking about 80-100 billion euros - where do we get that from?" one participant quoted Merkel as saying.

 French President Francois Hollande called for financial incentives for euro zone countries to undertake reforms and backed an Italian suggestion to loosen the way the EU calculates budget deficits by exempting public investment.